KTakatsuji/-Real-Estate-Price-Rent-Geographic-Analysis/README.md

 # -Real-Estate-Price-Rent-Geographic-Analysis
+## Description:
-Developed and implemented a ranking algorithm on the 13,000 US cities to invest in as a residential real estate landlord via Python using Price/Rent, Population, Density, and Real Estate Location Quotient data sourced from Zillow and the US Census Bureau
+### •	Developed and implemented a ranking algorithm on the 13,000 US cities to invest in as a residential real estate landlord via Python using Price/Rent, Population, Density, and Real Estate Location Quotient data sourced from Zillow and the US Census Bureau
+### •	Generated a geographic Price/Rent heat map of the zip codes in NYC to suggest potential rental investment locations

+## How to use:

+1. Open RealEstate_ExploratoryAnalysis folder
-Open RealEstate_ExploratoryAnalysis folder then Price_Rent_Analysis.ipynb to follow along and see how a ranking algorithm for cities was created
+2. Open Price_Rent_Analysis.ipynb to follow along and see how a ranking algorithm for cities was created